Technology 20 Aug 2021

-Kafka on Kubernetes: Check Out the Process
+Kafka on Kubernetes: Check out the process

-- Deploy Zookeeper
+3. Deploy Zookeeper

-- Deploy Kafka
+4. Deploy Kafka

-Other Factors to Consider When Running Kafka on Kubernetes
+Other Factors When Running Kafka on Kubernetes

 The ideal conditions for Kafka have low contention for data on the wire, low noise accessing storage and high throughput.

-- Disaster Recovery Strategy
+Disaster Recovery Strategy

 Download our whitepaper